The prestigious Silver Medal has been awarded annually since 1991 for scientific excellence in the field of nutrition.

 2. A statement of achievements within each judging criteria category (maximum 1000 words)

-3. An abstract summary of the proposed lecture at The future of animal health in the human diet: health and environmental concerns conference
+3. An abstract summary of the proposed lecture at the 2016 Summer Conference

 4. The names, addresses and emails of three Proposers who are familiar with the applicant’s work and who will support the application